 Credits are consumed by each build.
 If your balance dropped unexpectedly:

 - Check how many builds you started and how many times you deployed.
-Build credits (2 per build) are charged when a build starts — not after it finishes.
-If a build fails, those credits are automatically refunded.
-Deployment credits (4 per deployment) are charged when going live is triggered, whether or not the deployment succeeds.
+Build credits (2 per build) are held when a build starts — not after it finishes.
+If a build fails, those credits are released back to your account.
+Go Live credits (4 per first go-live) are charged when you click Go live; they are released back automatically only if Go Live could not start.
+If you see a Go live failed message, the charge typically still applies.

 - Subscription credits expire at the end of your billing period.
 If you recently renewed, you should have a fresh allocation.

-Credits are spent in this order: daily credits first, then subscription credits, then on-demand credits.
+Credits are spent in this order: welcome credits first, then subscription credits, then top-up or voucher credits.
+See Understanding Credits for the full order.

 If you believe credits were consumed incorrectly, contact support with your account email and the approximate time the credits disappeared.